technofocus-pte/sapintgrtnppdepth/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     ![](./media/image41.png)

-7. Once the connection is made, all the errors except for one will have been resolved.
-Click on **Gallery3** from Tree view.
+6. Once the connection is made, all the errors except for one will have been resolved.
+Go to tree view and click on **Gallery3** from Tree view.
 Select **Advanced** tab from the **Gallery** Pane.

     ![](./media/image42.png)

-8. Select the formula under **DATA -\> Items**.
+7. Select the formula under **DATA -\> Items**.
 Replace the formula with the below one.

-    > SortByColumns(zProducts, "Name")
++++SortByColumns(zProducts, "Name")+++

     ![](./media/image43.png)

-9. Save the app and click on the **Play** button.
+8. Save the app and click on the **Play** button.

     ![](./media/image44.png)

-10. Click on the **Refresh icon** of the Products on the app.
+9. Click on the **Refresh icon** of the Products on the app.
 Here, we can find the list of all the products from the demo SAP System, that we browsed through the Fiori launchpad.

     ![](./media/image45.png)

-11. Click on any item to view their values on the right-side pane.
+10. Click on any item to view their values on the right-side pane.
 The app is now without any errors.

     ![](./media/image46.png)

-12. Click on **10” Portable DVD player** from the Products list.
+11. Click on **10” Portable DVD player** from the Products list.
 Do some update to the Price and click on the Tick mark.
 When clicked, we get an error message,